 Depending on the client—say, a corporate or government client—I might have to modify some of my terms.
 It might be something I don’t object to, such as getting paid within 45 days instead of 30, or it might be something major, in which case I will consult with an attorney.
 In some cases, I’ve had to use their contract instead, another case when I have attorney look at that.

-I’ve seen some contracts where the client wants me to take on liability on their behalf.
+I’ve seen some design contracts where the client wants me to take on liability on their behalf.
 That’s never good, so I won’t sign those unless they remove or modify that.

 I’ve also seen situations where a large corporate client wouldn’t pay anything up front but would pay after seeing a first draft.